 This cash investment approach is being used by many rich individuals and institutions to give them returns of approximately 10% on their cash resources.
 In very brief terms the technique involves using cash funds as security or collateral to engage in selling or writing put options.
 While many believe that trading in stock options is extremely risky it is not the case when using the system of cash secured put option selling.
 Selling cash secured put options in stocks or ETFs (Exchange Traded Funds) or indexes is among the safer strategies in the many options trading systems.

-I have another article, The Challenge: Using Stock Options In Lieu of Buying Stocks, that gives a classical demonstration of how cash used in options trading can provide outstanding results.
+I have another article, How to Use Options Instead of Stocks in the Stock Market, that gives a classical demonstration of how cash used in options trading can provide outstanding results.

 There Must Be a Downside to This Magic